-- Current approval: GDP - Scheduled in AOP for 2024/25 operations as contingency. - 6 blocks for a total of 84.3 ha are planned as contingency for 2024/2025 timber year. - Planned area is South of Vicary Creek, West of Daisy Creek, and North of the Blairmore Creek Drainage. - Area will be accessed by Highway 940 (Forestry Trunk Road) approximately 10 km North of Coleman. - Watercourse buffers are laid out on all watercourses as per table 6 of the OGR.
-3 clear-span bridges will be built over tributaries to Vicary Creek. - Wildlife zones in this area include Core Grizzly Bear Zone.
+- Current approval: GDP - Scheduled in AOP for 2025/26 operations. - o 2 blocks, 35 ha - Area partially operated in 2024/25 season.
+A portion of this harvested volume is scheduled for log haul in 2025/26. - Planned area is directly North of Coleman, West of Pelletier Creek. - Planned blocks are adjacent to Highway 940 (Forestry Trunk Road). - Watercourse buffers are laid out on all identified watercourses as per Table 6 of the OGR.
+No watercourse crossings planned on perennial or named streams. - Wildlife zones in this area include Core Grizzly Bear Zone, Key Wildlife Biodiversity Zone.
 WFC operations comply with OGRs to mitigate potential impacts to wildlife.

-Dutch Creek
+Alison Creek